frctl/fractal.build/docs/guide/08-docs/02-dynamic.md

 ```
 {% endraw %}

-Which would output soemthing like the following (depending on your components, obviously!):
+Which would output something like the following (depending on your components, obviously!):

 ```html
 <ul>